jackielu/landCover-hist/README.md

 ... adding axes to the graphs.  need to add in missing "g" elements and a proper set of margins, maybe?

+... have ticks - where are the lines??

 TO BE DONE BITS
 ...  add the cover types that remain